-- Feb 2014: I will be writing a chapter on the regulation/prohibition of alcohol in early modern Europe as part of a major multivolume work, A Cultural History of Alcohol (Bloomsbury, c.2016).
+- Sep 2014: My chapter on the regulation/prohibition of alcohol in early modern Europe will feature as part of a major multivolume work, A Cultural History of Alcohol (Bloomsbury, c.2016).
 The work will consist of six volumes covering the production, consumption, regulation and prohbition, commerce, medicine and health, gender and sexuality, religion and ideology and cultural representations of alcohol from 7,000BC-2000+.

 Cultures of Drink: A Comparative Case Study of Early Modern Bristol and Bordeaux is an unprecedented examination of drinking culture in early modern England and France (c.
 1550-1750), which significantly contributes to the expanding field of comparative ‘Drinking Studies’ in early modern Europe.
 My research questions the validity of an existing comparative literature that describes national generalisations, and explains the differences in English and French drinking culture almost exclusively in terms of religious change and conflict.
 Based on an intensive study of the archival sources for two port cities, my thesis emphasizes the centrality of economic contexts to the identity of drinking culture within the urban landscape, and underlines the importance of understanding drinking culture as a locally defined experience.
 My thesis is divided into three chapters: